 With India’s rich history and culture, it’s hardly a surprise that the temples here are among its most valuable assets.
-The combined heritage of religion, culture and tradition has given the country a plethora of architectural marvels, temples that are more than 1,000 years old.
-Once upon a time, these ancient temples in India were used as sites where dance, music and combative practises were honed.
+The combined heritage of religion, culture, and tradition has given the country a plethora of architectural marvels, and temples that are more than 1,000 years old.
+Once upon a time, these ancient temples in India were used as sites, where dance, music, and combative practices, were honed.
 Today they remind us of our past and are examples of the architectural brilliance of craftsmen from ancient times.
 Here are some of the most beautiful ancient temples in India that uphold the country’s rich cultural heritage.

 Here’s A List Of The Oldest Temples In India

 Located in the southern state of Karnataka, Hampi is world-renowned for its historical ruins and heritage.
 Its Group of Monuments, which cover over 4,100 hectares (16 square miles) is also recognised as a UNESCO World Heritage Site.
 Hampi was once the capital of the Vijayanagara Empire in the 14th century, and today you can witness the ruins of more than 1,600 structures from the last great Hindu kingdom in South India that ruled here for over 200 years.
 Among the many ancient temples here at Hampi, don’t miss the Vittala temple—the stone chariot, the Virupaksha Temple, and the elephant stables.

 2. Dilwara Temples, Mount Abu, Rajasthan